Certificate In Collaborative Filmmaking

 - If a student was convicted of both possessing and selling illegal drugs, and the periods of ineligibility are different the student will be ineligible for the longer period.

 - A student regains eligibility the day after the period of ineligibility ends or when he/she successfully completes a qualified drug rehabilitation program.
-Further drug conviction will make him/her ineligible again.
+A further drug conviction will make him/her ineligible again.

 - When a student regains eligibility during the award year, the college may award Pell and/or Loan for the current payment period.